 - Chocolate and any conventional sweet

-- Xylitol, an artificial sweetener that is toxic for dogs
+- Xylitol, also known as birch sugar, an artificial sweetener that is toxic for dogs

 - Excessive use of aspirin or similar drugs